-If your PC is not equipped with The Binloop software can communicate with the Binloop through a PC an RS-232 serial port, you can Serial Port via a 9-pin straight-through serial cable (included with the unit).
+If your PC is not equipped with The Binloop software can communicate with the Binloop through a PC Serial Port via a 9-pin straight-through serial cable (included with the unit).
 Before this can happen, you must first connect the serial cable between a serial port on your PC and the Programmer port of the Binloop.